ephimoff/install_dotfiles/README.md

 - `virtualbox-extension-pack`
 - `virtualbox`
 - `visual-studio-code`
-- `vlc`

 ### `.additional_apps`

 This is completely optional.
+Comment it out if you don't want it.
 Just a list of apps that I usually install:

 - `caffeine`
 - `flycut`